parisleaf/parisleaf.com/README.md

 # parisleaf.com

-The new parisleaf.com, currently at beta.parisleaf.com.
+The new parisleaf.com, currently live at parisleaf.com.

 ## Architecture